-Rebecca Boon has been litigating securities fraud and shareholder rights actions for over a decade, recovering more than $1.5 billion dollars for the firm’s institutional investor clients.
-Her work at the firm expands beyond litigation as she has advanced equality in the workplace by co-founding the Beyond #MeToo working group and leading landmark recoveries that have resulted in not only hundreds of millions of dollars back to investors but also important social change among industries.
+Rebecca Boon has been litigating securities fraud and shareholder rights actions for over a decade, recovering more than $1.5 billion for the firm’s institutional investor clients.
+Her work at the firm expands beyond litigation.
+Rebecca has advanced equality in the workplace by co-founding the Beyond #MeToo working group and leading landmark recoveries that have resulted in hundreds of millions of dollars back to investors and important social change among industries.

 Most recently, under the dual pressures of the Covid-19 pandemic and the fast-paced Eastern District of Virginia docket, Rebecca led the trial team that recovered $90 million for investors in Willis Towers Watson in direct and related shareholder derivative litigation arising from the merger of Towers and Willis.
 Beyond the significant financial recovery, this case was particularly significant because BLB&G obtained decisions from both the Fourth Circuit Court of Appeals and the District Court that created highly favorable law for pleading claims under Section 14(a) of the Exchange Act.

 Rebecca also led the trial team that recovered $240 million for investors in Signet, the first successful resolution of a securities fraud class action based on allegations of sexual harassment.
 In this case both the class certification decision and the Judge’s decision that the Company’s statements about gender equality and sexual harassment could be actionable in a securities class action are landmark decisions that exceed even the significant financial recovery achieved for shareholders.